Probabilistic characterization of weakly harmonic maps with respect to non-local Dirichlet forms: Introduction

-Next we will consider singularities of harmonic maps with respect to the Laplacian and the fractional Laplacian based on \tref{harmonicmartingale}.
-We will consider the continuity of harmonic maps along the paths of Markov processes.
-This kind of continuity corresponds to the continuity for the fine topology.
-In \cite{Okazaki}, it was shown that the equivalent condition of the fine continuity of quasi-harmonic maps for Markov processes with jumps can be described by quadratic variations of martingales on manifolds.
-By combining \tref{harmonicmartingale} above and Proposition 4.11 of \cite{Okazaki}, we can obtain the equivalent condition of the fine continuity of weakly harmonic maps with respect to general regular Dirichlet forms by martingales on manifolds.
-Based on this observation, we will see the difference between the continuity for the Euclidean topology and that for the fine topology.
-In general, the former is much stronger than the latter.
-We will consider when the converse holds for weakly harmonic maps with respect to the Laplacian and the fractional Laplacian.
-We will see the converse is not true for general weakly harmonic maps with respect to the Laplacian.
+Next we will consider singularities of harmonic maps.
+Singularities of harmonic map heat flows with smooth initial data appearing at their explosion times were dealt with through stochastic processes in \cite{Thal1, Thal2}.
+In this paper, we will deal with singularities of harmonic maps in a weak sense including fractional harmonic maps based on \tref{harmonicmartingale}.
+In this situation, the continuity of martingales obtained from harmonic maps at time zero can be thought as the continuity of harmonic maps along the paths of Markov processes.
+This kind of continuity corresponds to the continuity in the fine topology in classical potential theory.
+In \cite{Oka23}, it was shown that the equivalent condition of the fine continuity of quasi-harmonic maps for Markov processes with jumps can be described by quadratic variations of martingales on manifolds.
+By combining \tref{harmonicmartingale} above and Proposition 4.11 of \cite{Oka23}, we can obtain some equivalent conditions of the fine continuity of weakly harmonic maps with respect to general regular Dirichlet forms through martingales on manifolds.
+However, we note that the fine continuity is much weaker than the continuity in the topology of metric spaces in general.
+We will remark the equivalence does not hold for general weakly harmonic maps with respect to the Laplacian.
 One of the counterexamples is the everywhere-discontinuous weakly harmonic map constructed in \cite{Riv95}.
-However, if we consider a class of weakly harmonic maps in a Sobolev space form a Euclidean domain to a compact Riemannian manifold satisfying the compactness in the Sobolev space and the partial regularity, we can easily show that the converse holds by the technique called blow-up analysis.
-The formal assumption and the statement will be given in \asref{astangent} and \tref{minimizing}.
+However, if we consider a class of weakly harmonic maps with respect to the Laplacian and the fractional Laplacian which satisfy some assumptions regarding tangent maps, we can easily show that the equivalence holds.
+The precise assumptions and statement will be given in \asref{astangent} and \pref{minimizing}, respectively.
+Typical examples satisfying these assumptions are energy minimizing maps.